elephantscale/es-training-new/deep-learning/generic/DL-activation-functions.md

 - `LeakyReLUα(z) = max(αz, z)`
 `here ⍺ = 0.001` (small value, configurable)

----

-## Activation Function: Leaky ReLU

 - `α` controls how much the ReLU function 'leaks'

 - This leak ensures that the signals never die (zero) and have a chance to wake up during later training phases
-(Going into coma vs. death :-)
+(Going into coma vs. death

 ---